 The CE marking signifies the manufacturer's declaration of conformity to applicable European directives and standards.
-Only those versions of products with a CE marking located on or near the data plate have been tested for compliance with the European Low Voltage Directive and the European Electromagnetic Compatibility (EMC) Directive.
-EMC filters needed to comply with the European EMC Directive are incorporated within versions of the product with a CE marking.
+Only those versions of products with a CE marking located on or near the data plate comply with European Directives.
+Applicable directives may include the European Low Voltage Directive, the European Electromagnetic Compatibility (EMC) Directive, the Radio Equipment Directive (RED), and the Restriction of Hazardous Substances (RoHS) Directive.
+See the European CE Declaration of Conformity for details.